 FAITH-COMMUNITY MOBILIZATION

-Fostering seasonal rhythms of united prayer and collective action among churches and faith-based organizations.
+We foster collaboration by coordinating seasonal rhythms of united prayer and collective action among churches and faith-based organizations.

 Upcoming EventsContact Us